Watch a video

 - Do you have customers who pay for their goods immediately or do you need to take deposits?
 If so, turn this on and set up payment methods.

-- Do you want to use Sage Pay to process these as card payments?
+- Do you want to use Opayo (formerly Sage Pay) to process these as card payments?

 - Do you want to customise the printed invoice for your company such as add your company logo etc?
 If so, customise the invoice layouts